jamie-allen/chariot_day_2012/scala/presentation/preso/presentation.md

 * Should a language be responsible for providing convention as well as capability?

 !SLIDE transition=fade
-# Flatmapping across data collections example
+# Loading Data to Be Processed
 .notes This implementation with a fold is not really idiomatic scala - you might use a foreach instead, since you don't return anything until completion.

 	def loadDataAndJoin() {